Retch/ShareABike/Readme.md

 ##### Response:
 Status codes
 - 200: Data was successfully received
-- 401: Propably username or password not correct
+- 401: Probably username or password not correct
-- 404: Propably lock with given imei does not exist in backend database
+- 404: Probably lock with given imei does not exist in backend database
 ### Auth
 The backend uses jwt auth with refresh token in cookie.
 #### Login